mugetekin/fiji-stardist-pipeline/README.md

 ---

 ## Notes
-- Use `make_stardist_labels.py` first to generate masks once per dataset.
-- Always provide flat save prefixes (no trailing folder name) in YAML configs.
-- `run_multi.py` automatically detects existing labels and performs analysis only.
+- Use only run_batch_from_labels.sh for batch analysis — it automatically runs both StarDist segmentation and nuclei analysis for all .tif files.

+- The script uses CPU-only TensorFlow by default (no GPU setup needed).

+- The output structure is nested, meaning each sample gets its own folder: outputs/growth/<sample_name>/<sample_name>_*

+- You can adjust parameters (e.g., --channel, --mode, --n_tiles) directly inside the script call in run_batch_from_labels.sh.

+- src/run_multi.py is no longer used — it can be ignored or archived.

-- Heavy batch outputs (like `outputs/growth`) should stay local, not pushed to Git.
+- Heavy outputs in outputs/growth/ should not be committed to GitHub.
+Keep them local or add to .gitignore.